csWaldo/spcwizard/README.md

 ### spcombinerules.txt
 This file is located in ../csgo/scripts/hammer/spcombinerules and may contain any number of rules used by SPC to combine models.

-Each rule represents a set of combineable models and contains:
+Each rule represents a set of combineable models and has a:

 key | use
 --- | ---